Coronavirus: First 2 cases of COVID-19 confirmed in Mexico, official says

-Hugo Lopez-Gatell said one of the patients is in Mexico City and the other in the northern state of Sinaloa, and neither is seriously ill.
+Hugo Lopez-Gatell said one of the patients is in Mexico City and the other in the northern state of Sinaloa.
+While a second test is still pending on that case, he said, "We are treating this as confirmed."
+Neither is seriously ill.

+President Andrés Manuel López Obrador appeared to downplay the seriousness of the COVID-19 virus, saying "it isn't even equivalent to flu."

+Seasonal flu kills more people because it has infected far more people, but the new virus appears to have a far higher mortality rate.

 MORE: 33 current cases of coronavirus confirmed in Calif.